College of Health Sciences

 Location: WH 202

-The College of Health Sciences is organized into two academic components and three schools including the Departments of Communication Sciences and Oral Health; Nutrition and Food Sciences and the Schools of Occupational Therapy; Physical Therapy; and Health Promotion and Kinesiology.
-Students may pursue the degrees of Bachelor of Science, Master of Science, Master of Occupational Therapy, Doctor of Physical Therapy, and Doctor of Philosophy within the College.
+The College of Health Sciences is organized into two academic departments and three schools including the Department of Communication Sciences and Oral Health, the School of Health Promotion and Kinesiology, the Department of Nutrition and Food Sciences, the School of Occupational Therapy, and the School of Physical Therapy.
+Students may pursue bachelor, master, and doctoral degrees within the College.

 Major undergraduate sequences leading to baccalaureate degrees are described in the introductory sections of the departments.
 Practical work experiences in Health Sciences in the form of practica, internships, clinicals, and cooperative education assignments are available as part of planned degree programs.